iamfitz7/Cybersecurity_Portfolio/Week19_Incident_Response_Triage_&_Investigations/README.md

 # 🛡️ Week 19 — Security Alert Triage & Endpoint Investigations

-## Evidence-Driven SOC Triage, Authentication Analysis, Process Lineage Investigation, Malware Prevention Validation, and Defensible Alert Classification
+## Evidence-Based SOC Triage, Authentication Review, Process Lineage Analysis, Malware Prevention Validation, and Defensible Alert Classification

 ---

 ## 📖 Overview

-Week 19 focuses on one of the most important responsibilities in Security Operations: **turning security alerts into evidence-based investigation decisions**.
+Week 19 focuses on one of the most important responsibilities in Security Operations: turning security alerts into clear, evidence-based investigation decisions.

-Modern security tools can generate alerts for suspicious file activity, authentication behavior, process execution, malware detections, and other potentially dangerous events.
-However, an alert is not automatically proof that a security incident occurred.
+Modern security tools can generate alerts for suspicious file activity, authentication behavior, process execution, malware detections, dump files, remote logons, and endpoint activity.
+However, an alert by itself is not proof that a system was compromised.

-A security analyst still needs to investigate.

-The central focus of this week was learning how to move from:
+This week focused on learning how to move from:

 ```text
 Alert